tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

   Before continuing further make sure you log into the server once with the service account above.
 Several folders and files are created when the account logs in and not doing so (or not manually doing some trickery with the Users sub-directory and an NTLog file) appears to upset WMI when your assigning users to the services.
 Don't stay logged in as this user, as you will then end up battling UAC the rest of the day.
 </div>

-From the open “Server Manager” console, expand the “Configuration” and then “Local Users and Groups” containers, selecting the “Groups” folder.
-Right click the “Administartors” group on the right side and select “Properties”.
+From the open "Server Manager" console, expand the "Configuration" and then "Local Users and Groups" containers, selecting the "Groups" folder.
+Right click the "Administartors" group on the right side and select "Properties".

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/13_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/13_config.png" alt="SQL Server VM - Service Account" /></a><br /> SQL Server VM – Service Account
 </div>

-We enter the name of the domain account (in this case AVLsqladmin) and press the “Check Names” button to ensure the account could be found.
+We enter the name of the domain account (in this case AVLsqladmin) and press the "Check Names" button to ensure the account could be found.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/14_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/14_config.png" alt="SQL Server VM - Service Account" /></a><br /> SQL Server VM – Service Account
 </div>

-Press “Ok” and “Ok” and we are back in the Server Manager again.
+Press "Ok" and "Ok" and we are back in the Server Manager again.

 The last step is to configure our services to use the Domain account, however this is done a little differently for SQL Server than you might expect.

 <div class="hint">
-  While it is technically possible to change the service accounts directly from the Windows “Services” console, there are a number of extra steps that have to be completed in order for it to work properly, as there are also various registry and application settings that have to be set outside of the Services console.
+  While it is technically possible to change the service accounts directly from the Windows "Services" console, there are a number of extra steps that have to be completed in order for it to work properly, as there are also various registry and application settings that have to be set outside of the Services console.
 Microsoft has published a <a href="http://support.microsoft.com/kb/283811" title="Read the KB article" target="_blank">knowledge base article</a> on this for 2005, I have not been able to locate a similar document for 2008.
 </div>

-Open the “SQL Server Configuration Manager” from the Start Menu (this would also be a good time to pin it to the taskbar).
+Open the "SQL Server Configuration Manager" from the Start Menu (this would also be a good time to pin it to the taskbar).

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/15_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/15_config.png" alt="SQL Server VM - Service Account" /></a><br /> SQL Server VM – Service Account
 </div>

 <div class="hint">
   Ah, the wonders of UAC.
 Don't get me wrong, I actually like the concept, unfortunately the implementation leaves a little to be desired in Enterprise or Domain setups.
 Accounts in the Domain Admins (and a few others?) groups don't receive the level of rights you would expect and, in fact, it doesn't seem possible to grant them the abilities of the built-in administrator, which has strange and mystical powers that are turned on by default and can only be turned off in the policy settings, not applied to other accounts.
-You will receive a number of errors when you try to escalate with a variety of different settings, and all of the recommendations [I have found] end with either turning off UAC, using the Right-Click “Run As Administrator”, or appear to have been written by people logged in as a Local Administrator.<br /> To make matters worse, file access escalation (if it works) creates a mess of local folder permissions, so it's highly suggested that you read <a href="http://blog.akinstech.com/understanding-windows-7-and-2008-r2-uac-and-permissions" title="Read this post on making your own Local Admin group for file access" target="_blank">this workaround</a>.
+You will receive a number of errors when you try to escalate with a variety of different settings, and all of the recommendations [I have found] end with either turning off UAC, using the Right-Click "Run As Administrator", or appear to have been written by people logged in as a Local Administrator.<br /> To make matters worse, file access escalation (if it works) creates a mess of local folder permissions, so it's highly suggested that you read <a href="http://blog.akinstech.com/understanding-windows-7-and-2008-r2-uac-and-permissions" title="Read this post on making your own Local Admin group for file access" target="_blank">this workaround</a>.
 </div>

 In the [Basic SQL Server Virtual Lab post][2] we only installed a few services and configured SQL Server and SQL Agent to use a local account.